-About four of every 10 students enrolled in Washington colleges and universities receive some form of needbased financial aid. n Washington, about 135,000 students received needbased aid in 2004-05.
-These students represent about 40 percent of the reported enrolled students.
+More than four of every 10 students enrolled in Washington colleges and universities receive some form of needbased financial aid.
+In Washington, about 135,000 students received need-based aid in 2005-06.
+These students represent about 45 percent of the reported enrolled students.
 These 135,000 students include those attending accredited private career schools that received state financial aid.

-Each year, the Higher Education Coordinating Board collects data from institutions on each student who receives needbased aid.
+Each year, the Higher Education Coordinating Board collects data from institutions on each student who receives need-based aid.
 This collection of data or records is referred to as the "Unit Record Report."

-Type of institution Number receiving aid 2004-05
+Type of institution Number receiving aid 2005-06

-Community and technical colleges 57,466 students
+Community and technical colleges 56,707 students

-Four-year public 47,691 students
+Four-year public 47,235 students

-Four-year independent 23,797 students
+Four-year independent 23,970 students

-Private career schools 7,989 students
+Private career schools 6,928 students

-Source: Higher Education Coordinating Board, Unit Record Report, 2004-05.
+Source: Higher Education Coordinating Board, Unit Record Report, 2005-06.

-What types and sources of needbased financial aid do Washington students receive?
+What types and sources of need-based financial aid do Washington students receive?

-Types of programs Grant Work study Loan
+Types of programs

+Grants

+Work study

+Loans

-Sources of funding Federal State Institutional and private G rants are gifts with an obligation to make academic progress, but they do not need to be repaid.
+Sources of funding Federal State Institutional and private rants are gifts with an obligation to make academic progress, but they do not need to be repaid.

 Work Study is a part-time employment opportunity.

 Loans are given with the requirement that they be repaid with interest in the future, usually after graduation.
 There are many individual programs within each of these general categories, each with its own policies, purpose, and targeted population.